Written by Jamie Bantleman

 Increase sleep time, reducing your cortisol is key to help battle oestrogen at the same time.
 Sleeping well will do this as well as allow your growth hormone to be better optimised and help the body repair and recover.

-Increase water intake, the minerals that the body takes through water allows the body to reduce toxicity in the liver along with the rest of the body.
+Increase water intake, the minerals that the body takes through water allows the body to reduce toxicity.
 Water plays a huge part in allowing the detoxification process to work in a much more effective way.